Dekorationsartikel gehören nicht zum Leistungsumfang.

 Über den Autor

 Vincent Bevins is an award-winning journalist.
-He covered Southeast Asia for the Washington Post, based in Jakarta, after serving as Brazil correspondent for the Los Angeles Times and working at the Financial Times in London.
+He covered Southeast Asia for the Washington Post after serving as the Brazil correspondent for the Los Angeles Times.
+Bevins previously worked for the Financial Times and now contributes to outlets like the New York Times Magazine and the London Review of Books.
 He is also the author of If We Burn: The Mass Protest Decade and the Missing Revolution.
-Vincent lives in São Paulo.

 Details